 These investments, if any, were made in accordance with our internal processes, including the risk management policy and the Responsible Investment Policy, where applicable.
 The risk management policy set out the procedures necessary for the management company to assess the exposure of each DPM mandate it managed to market, liquidity, sustainability, and counterparty risks.

-The cash amount for the DPM Mandate was 1.9% (monetary fund 3.95%) as of the 31st of December 2023.
+The cash amount for the DPM Mandate was 3% from the 2024 annual average based on quarterly data.

 What actions have been taken to meet the environmental and/or social characteristics during the reference period?